Nicolas-Colombier/SuperMod-Server-Template/README.md

 ## Levels/Layers for standard rotation
 - [_SuperModLayerTemplate.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/_SuperModLayerTemplate.cfg) → The entire SuperMod Layer list.
 Feel free to pick your layers from this configuration file.
 - [_SuperModLevelTemplate.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/_SuperModLevelTemplate.cfg) → The entire SuperMod Level list.
 Feel free to pick your levels from this configuration file.
-(WIP)
 - [LayerRotation.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/LayerRotation.cfg) → Specify which layer you would like to add or remove from the layer rotation.
 - [LevelRotation.cfg](https://github.com/Nicolas-Colombier/SuperMod-Server-Template/blob/main/ServerConfig/LevelRotation.cfg) → Specify which level you would like to add or remove from the map rotation.
-(WIP)

 <br>